QVGen: Pushing the Limit of Quantized Video Generative Models: Experiments

 \textbf{Effect of different components.} We evaluate the contribution of each component in Tab.~\ref{tab:component-half}.
 The auxiliary module $\Phi$ (Sec.~\ref{sec:module}) yields substantial performance improvements across all metrics.
-Furthermore, the \textit{rank-decay} schedule (Sec.~\ref{sec:shrink}) effectively eliminates inference overhead, while inducing less than a $0.6\%$ drop in most metrics.
-It even leads to a slight improvement in Overall Consistency.
+Further, the \textit{rank-decay} schedule (Sec.~\ref{sec:shrink}) effectively eliminates extra inference overhead, while inducing less than a $0.6\%$ drop in most metrics.
+It even leads to improvement in Overall Consistency.

 \textbf{Choice of the shrinking ratio $\lambda$.} To determine a proper shrinking ratio $\lambda$ in Eq.~(\ref{eq:gamma}), we conduct experiments in Tab.~\ref{tab:reg-half}.
-By maintaining the same number of training iterations for each decay phase~\footnote{We also employ a fixed total number of training epochs.}, a small ratio results in an excessively rapid descent of $u$ in Eq.~(\ref{eq:gamma}) from $1$ to $0$, potentially destabilizing the training process.
+By maintaining the same training iterations for each decay phase~\footnote{We also employ a fixed total number of training epochs.}, a small ratio results in an excessively rapid descent of $u$ in Eq.~(\ref{eq:gamma}) from $1$ to $0$, potentially destabilizing the training process.
 On the other hand, a larger ratio may cause the premature removal of high-contributing components during each phase.
-An extreme scenario would involve a $100\%$ ratio (\emph{i.e.}, $\lambda = 1$), in which the entire $\mW_\Phi$ is removed in a single decay phase, leading to significant performance degradation.
-Thus, we adopt a moderate ratio of $\lambda=\frac{1}{2}$ in QVGen.
+An extreme scenario would involve a ratio $100\%$ (\emph{i.e.}, $\lambda=1$), in which all $\mW_\Phi$ is removed in a single decay phase, leading to huge performance drops.

 \textbf{Choice of the initial rank $r$.} We further present the results for different initial ranks $r$ of $\mW_\Phi$ in Tab.~\ref{tab:rank-half}.
 As $r$ increases, the performance gains diminish and eventually deteriorate (\emph{i.e.}, at $r=64$).
 We attribute this trend to the same issue associated with a small shrinking ratio discussed earlier.
 Specifically, increasing $r$ to $2r$ introduces an additional decay phase, which shortens the training time allocated to each phase and may lead to overly rapid decay (\emph{e.g.}, at $r=64$).